GithHayden/IQ-Riddle-Game/README.md

 2. **User Stories** - Walked through user stories.
     1. **Header Call-to-action** - As a user, I want to understand the purpose of this website and intuitively understand how to use it.
     2. **Navbar - Contact** - As a user, I want to be able to contact the developers to offer feedback and suggestions.
-    3. **Navbar - Riddle Game** - As a user, I want to be able to select the homepage, and be presented with a blank player name textarea.
+    3. **Navbar - Riddle Game** - As a user, I want to be able to select the landing page, and be presented with a blank player name textarea.
     4. **Navbar - Game** - As a user, I want to be able to restart the game, and be presented with a blank player name textarea.
     5. **Enter Player Name** - As a user, I want to be able to enter a unique player name into a textarea, and start the game.
     6. **Start Game** - As a user, once I select start game, I want to be greeted with my player name, to be presented with the first riddle and my player name to be displayed in a list.
     6. **Answer Riddles** - As a user, I want to be able to enter an answer into a textarea, submit an answer and if I provide the correct answer, be redirected to the next riddle.
     7. **Enter Incorrect Answer** - As a user, I want to be able to enter an answer into a textarea, submit an answer and if I provide an incorrect answer, the textarea is cleared, redirecting me to a blank textarea to guess again.
     8. **List Incorrect Answer** - As a user, I want to be able to view incorrect answers, displayed in a list.
-    9. **Answered all Riddles Correctly ** - As a user, when I have answered all riddles correctly, I want to be redirected to an end of game message.
+    9. **Answer all Riddles Correctly ** - As a user, when I have answered all riddles correctly, I want to be redirected to an end of game message.
 3. **Wireframe** - Sketched the wireframe on paper, to include the features for each user story, meeting the users needs by presenting the data on a dashboard charting web application.

 ## Features